vandanaa-sharma/MarathiOCR/README.md

  Fixed by creating new environment variable NDK_PROJECT_PATH and setting it's value to - F:\ocrProject\tess-two\tess-two

  2. While setting project path (running command - android update project --path ocrProject\tess-two)
-- Error1 - Android is not recognized as an internal or external command **Fix** - Add the path to android.bat file to your PATH variable and re-launch command prompt Path to android.bat - E:\AndriodSDKS\tools
+- Error1 - Android is not recognized as an internal or external command.
+  **Fix** - Add the path to android.bat file to your PATH variable and re-launch command prompt Path to android.bat - E:\AndriodSDKS\tools
-- Error2 - The project either has no target set or the target is invalid **Fix** - add --target argument
+- Error2 - The project either has no target set or the target is invalid.
+  **Fix** - add --target argument
    *android update project --path F:\ocrProject\tess-two\tess-two --target android-23* You can check the list of avaiable targets in our SDKs by running command - android list targets